 The island of Cebu is not only one of the largest and most important islands in the Philippines, but also a gateway to many smaller, fantastic islands nearby.
 Cebu island itself has many attractions and activities, and it’s definitely worth it to spend at least 2 or 3 nights in a Cebu hotel before heading out to the smaller islands around it.

 When staying in Cebu island, the most logical choice is to sleep in Cebu City.
 This is the 2nd largest city in the Philippines, right behind the capital Manila, and is very well developed and tourist friendly.
 If staying in a city environment isn’t to your liking, then you can also book a resort at the nearby Mactan island.
 While Mactan is mostly a family vacation preference, there are a handful of very nice luxury resorts that are better suited to couples as well.

-The most exciting adventure in Cebu island is the canyoneering to the Kawasan Falls.
+If you’re looking for the ultimate Cebu tourist spot, make sure you include Kawasan Falls for a canyoning adventure.
 In fact, when you read the reviews you see that most people say this was the best time they had during their entire vacation – even better than the famous lagoons of Palawan!
-This tour consists of a 3-4 hour trek downstream, and includes rappelling, swimming and cliff jumps.
+This intrepid tour consists of a 3-4 hour trek downstream, and includes rappelling, swimming and cliff jumps.
 The difficulty level is low to moderate and even children above the age of 10 can do it.
 The hike ends at the Kawasan Falls which are one of the most impressive ones the Philippines has to offer.